Comprehensive Teacher Induction Program

 Every school in Howard County has a designated teacher leader known as the Teacher Development Liaison (TDL).
 The role of this master teacher is to provide ongoing, school-based professional learning opportunities and support for all non-tenured staff aligned with best practices for instruction and the Charlotte Danielson Framework for Teaching.

-Professional Learning Sessions
+High-Quality Professional Learning

 Teacher Development Liaisons coordinate school-based professional learning targeted to the needs of newly hired staff.
 Additionally, curricular program staff design and deliver sessions for new teachers throughout the year.